Langinkoski: Imperial Fishing Lodge

+Imperial Visits

+Tsar Alexander III

+In the tranquil summers of the late nineteenth century, the Russian imperial family journeyed to Langinkoski aboard the Empress's yacht, Tsarevna.
+Anchoring in the Gulf of Finland, they would disembark to spend their days at the imperial fishing hut, in the company of family, relatives, and trusted friends, before returning each evening to the refined comforts of the yacht.
+For Emperor Alexander III, Finland offered both beauty and security: its people were regarded as loyal subjects of the crown, and the modest lodge, encircled by the flowing waters of the Kymi River, could be guarded with relative ease.

+Langinkoski also provided something more precious - an escape from the rigid protocols of the Russian court.
+Here, far from the gilded halls of Saint Petersburg, the emperor and empress could cast aside ceremony and embrace a life of rustic leisure.
+They fished in the river's rapids, chopped firewood with their own hands, hiked the surrounding forests, and even cooked their own meals.
+Such unsophisticated pursuits astonished and, at times, scandalised the circles of high society; yet the imperial family cherished this retreat from pomp, returning summer after summer.

 At their Langinkoski lodge the imperial family led a very simple life.
-The emperor was very fond of children and he took his youngest children for outings in the surroundings.
+Alexander III was very fond of children and he took his youngest children for outings in the surroundings.
 The members of the imperial family used simple clothing and had uncomplicated food to eat.

-Empress Marie Feodorovna knew how to cook and at Langinkoski she had an opportunity of devoting herself to that hobby.
+Empress Maria Feodorovna knew how to cook and at Langinkoski she had an opportunity of devoting herself to that hobby.
 It is known also that she did not like washing the dishes.

+For five years, Langinkoski stood as their secluded haven - a place where an emperor and his household could live, if only briefly, in the manner of ordinary people, bound together by river, forest, and a simple hearth.

-Some years ago a photograph taken at Langinkoski was found in the Russian State Archives in St. Petersburg.
-The picture shows empress Marie Feodorovna sitting on the kitchen porch busying herself with cooking.
+Some years ago a photograph taken at Langinkoski was found in the Russian State Archives in Saint Petersburg.
+The picture shows Empress Maria Feodorovna sitting on the kitchen porch busying herself with cooking.
 The young officer to the right is Grand Duke George, her second youngest son.
 This probably was his only visit to Langinkoski.
 He had caught tuberculosis and the doctors had recommended for him to live in a mountain climate.
 He lived in the Caucasus and died there at the age of 28 years.